by Lisa McGrimmon

 Keep in mind, at this stage of the interview process you are still working to show the employer that you are the best candidate for the job.

-Good questions to ask are focused on helping you learn more about the job; they are not focused on your own needs.
+Good questions to ask are focused on helping you learn more about the job.
+They are not focused on your own needs.

 I understand you need to know about salary, benefits and vacation time, but now is not the time to ask about those things.
 If you're curious, here's when you should ask all of those kinds of questions.

 Do ask questions that further highlight your skills and show that you have a genuine interest in the job.
 Here are some examples.